FelixWeichselgartner/GameBoy-Classic-Emulator/README.md

 ## Known Issues:

-* on Ubuntu screen is flickering in the upper line (however not on windows).
 * performance seems to be better when compiled with g++ on linux, than with vs2019 on windows.
 * MBC1 is not working.
 Games that use rom banking don't load.
 * blarggs test roms: only passing cpu_instrs and instr_timing so far.